 With the increased use of technology in learning and classrooms, the opportunity presents itself for British and German schools to connect with one another on a regular basis.
 A virtual exchange allows pupils (in pairs or groups) to interact with each other digitally using, for instance, email or Skype.
-Such virtual exchanges can be used in class, or set as homework; they provide an excellent opportunity for pupils to develop not only their German but also their intercultural, teamwork and digital skills.
+Such virtual exchanges can be used in class or set as homework.
+They provide an excellent opportunity for pupils to develop not only their German but also their intercultural, teamwork and digital skills.
+Notes on online safeguarding are given at the end.

 Example activities for virtual exchanges: